hikee9123/openpilot_086/README.md

 Limitations of openpilot ACC and FCW
 ------

 openpilot ACC and openpilot FCW are not systems that allow careless or inattentive driving.
-It is still necessary for the driver to pay close attention to the vehicle?™s surroundings and to be ready to re-take control of the gas and the brake at all times.
+It is still necessary for the driver to pay close attention to the vehicleâ€™s surroundings and to be ready to re-take control of the gas and the brake at all times.

 Many factors can impact the performance of openpilot ACC and openpilot FCW, causing them to be unable to function as intended.
 These include, but are not limited to: